 I made a bee-line for the Solar Wing Garden and the Walled Garden.
 Being at the end of summer, many of the flower beds were in full bloom, with only the sunflowers being past their best.
 This did not, however, stop me from enjoying a little photoshoot!

 The pond is where I made a new friend in the form of a cute little Bedlington Terrier with an exceptionally long free-roaming tongue.
-Since I was with my twin brother, who is the proud owner of a Beddy-Whippet he stopped for a chat with the dog-owner and they discussed the joys of finding a place as beautiful as this that also welcomes dogs (albeit with their leads on).
+Since I was with my twin brother, who is the proud owner of a Beddy-Whippet, he stopped for a chat with the dog-owner and they discussed the joys of finding a place as beautiful as this that also welcomes dogs (albeit with their leads on).

 Greenhouse and gardening plots

-There is also a well-loved veggie plot where you will find fresh herbs and a greenhouse containing colourful fruit like tomatoes and purple grapes that looked ripe to eat.
-One of my favourite smells in the whole world are tomatoes on the vine.
+One of my favourite smells in the whole world is the simple fragrance of tomatoes on the vine.
+I stopped and took a few deep, long, inhales.
+Bliss.
 I don’t smell it often enough but it’s a great reminder that the best ingredients are always homegrown.

 Of course, no working garden is complete without a scarecrow, and the one at Crook Hall Gardens is no ordinary scarecrow.
 I believe Elvis Presley himself must be smiling from his grave.